KRKO: KRKO

-The Leese brothers transferred control of the station to their engineer, Lee Mudgett, in 1934, who changed the call letters to KRKO.
+The Leese brothers transferred control of the station to their engineer, Lee Mudgett, in 1934.
+He changed the call letters to KRKO.
 In 1940, KRKO was reported to be the last remaining U.S. station operating with a power of only 50 watts.

 A 1940 review by the Federal Communications Commission (FCC) found that, under Mudgett's ownership, KRKO was badly managed and financially unstable.
 Therefore, it initially denied the station's license renewal and its proposed license assignment to the Everett Broadcasting Company, which was controlled by the Taft family.
 However, the FCC later relented, and approved both applications.

-In March 1941, most stations on 1370 kHz, including KRKO and its timeshare partner KEVR in Seattle, were moved to 1400 kHz, as part of the implementation of the North American Regional Broadcasting Agreement.
+In March 1941, most stations on 1370 kHz, including KRKO and its timeshare partner KEVR in Seattle, were moved to 1400 kHz, as part of the implementation of the North American Regional Broadcasting Agreement (NARBA).
 The next year KRKO was authorized to began fulltime operation, after KEVR moved to 1090 kHz.
 In 1950, KRKO moved to the station's current frequency of 1380 kHz.

 KRKO remained under Taft family ownership until the late 1970s.
 The Taft's Washington, D.C. attorney, John Marple, operated KRKO with some investors for a few years.
 In the early 1980s, an Everett area investment group led by a local beer distributor, Niles Fowler, acquired control of the station.
 Control was transferred back to a member of the Taft family following a sale of the station in 1983, but in 1987 new local investors Art Skotdal and Roy Robinson purchased the KRKO assets and the Skotdal family continues to operate KRKO today.

-KRKO began a sports radio format in 2000, featuring programming from Fox Sports Radio.